The Eco House

-The Eco House – eco-friendly home was refurbished in a 9 month period to achieve the highest possible standards of environmental sustainability.
+The Eco House – This eco-friendly home was refurbished in a 9-month period to achieve the highest possible standards of environmental sustainability.

 The original house was a 1970 brick built house constructed with a cavity wall but suffered from a number of cold bridging faults.
 The client instructed Clive Wren Architects to design the modern solution to solve the cold bridging problems and achieve a high level of air-tightness.

-The roof of the house has an array of solar PVand solar thermal panels which provide the power and heat to the house.
+- The roof of the house has an array of solar PV and solar thermal panels which provide power and heat to the house.

-The house has been rewired with low voltage led lighting and low voltage power circuits were are fed by batteries which are charged by the solar PV.
+- The house has been rewired with low voltage led lighting and low voltage power circuits are fed by batteries which are charged by the solar PV.

-There is mechanical heat recovery air handling unit which provides fresh air and ventilation.
+- A mechanical heat recovery air handling unit, which provides fresh air and ventilation.

-Rainwater is collected from all roof area and is stored in an underground tank.
-Water is then pumped for use in washing machines, toilets and for garden irrigation.
+- Rainwater is collected from the roof area and is stored in an underground tank.
+The water is then pumped into the house for use in the washing machines, toilets and for garden irrigation.

 Internally; sustainable products were sourced for the flooring and finishes and fitting were recycled form other projects.